 A strong butt is the key to being a happy runner.

-We do not if the poor core and hip strength led to the injury or the injury led to diminished strength, but we do know that an exercise program to strengthen your hip flexors, extensors and abductors, as well as your gluteal muscles will help address many aches and pains that most runners have.
+We do not know if poor core and hip strength lead to injury or if the injury led to diminished strength.
+We do know that an exercise program to strengthen your hip flexors, extensors, hamstring and abductors, as well as your gluteal muscles will help address many aches and pains that most runners have.
 Proper strength also improves your posture and gait.
-All runners will start to waddle or sway side to side as they tire.
+Many runners will start to waddle or sway side to side as they tire.
 That is a set-up for an overuse injury.
 Proper base building and strengthening will enable you to run further and stronger before your form starts to suffer.
 Your core will love you if you plank.
 Planking is one of the best exercises for core strengthening.
 There are many different varieties of planks to perform and YouTube serves as a great resource.

 Exercising and in particular aerobic exercise and running is a great lifestyle change.
 You will keep many chronic diseases at bay, you will feel great and you will join the ranks of millions of us who rely on running as a way to clear our minds either before or after a challenging day.